Shaisrael/Doctoral-Thesis/README.md

 # Doctoral-Thesis
 Author: Shai Israel.

-**This repository includes all the video clips referenced in the Phd dissertation of Shai Israel along with their corresponding captions (below).**
+**This repository includes all the video clips referenced in the Ph.D. dissertation of Shai Israel along with their corresponding captions (below).**

 **Chapter 2:**